 Never more than 50 kilometres wide, the whole stretch down the West Coast of the South Island - of which Greymouth is the largest town - is home to only 31,000 people.

-It’s good if you’ve got your own transport because this is a long region and there’s a lot to see.
-In fact, the Great Coast Road stretching from Westport to Greymouth was recently voted one of the top 10 coastal drives in the world by Lonely Planet.
+It’s good if you’ve got your own transport because this region is 600km long and there’s a lot to see.
+In fact, the Great Coast Road stretching from Westport to Greymouth was recently voted one of the top 10 coastal drives in the world by Lonely Planet..

 Visit the Franz Josef and Fox glaciers.
 These giant rivers of ice have squeezed down the valleys to just 250 metres above sea level.

 The pancake rocks and blowholes at Punakaiki are among the West Coast’s most famous sights and a definite 'must-see' in this region.

 Take in the views from the new Westcoast Treetop Walk among ancient rimu, marvel at the limestone cliffs of Paparoa National Park and the vivid turquoise water in the Hokitika Gorge.